AhmedR236/portfolio-project/README.md

 # portfolio-project
-Simple website to demonstrate what I know about HTML, CSS, and JavaScript
+First portfolio project.
+Created it using HTML and CSS.
+The plan is to improve upon it after I learn javascript and react.js.
+Hopefully you like this starter project.